 Otherwise, the party still finds themselves at a major advantage thanks to the Assassin’s bonuses when initiating the combat.

-Assassin Rogue in D&D 5e Abilities
+Assassin Rogue Features 5e

 However, whether you’re playing a game with lots of intrigue or not, the Assassin is a powerful ally to have!

-Bonus Proficiencies
+Bonus Proficiencies (Level 3)

 When taking the Assassin archetype at level 3, your character gains proficiency with the disguise kit and poisoner’s kit.

-Disguise kits add a ton of flavor to the game and can be incredibly useful.
 This is especially true for an Assassin who is looking for a clever way to get close to a target.
 With a good disguise, some convincing, and a sharp blade, the Assassin can unload some major damage on an enemy before they even get a chance to retaliate.

-With a bit of preparation, poisons can be very useful.
+With a bit of preparation, poisons can also be very useful.
 Applying some poison to your weapon or dropping some in the target’s wine can have some major effects against enemies.

 Just be aware that there are several non-humanoid creatures with resistance/immunity to poison.
 Against enemies that are Undead, constructs, or fiends, you’re better off saving your poison for later.

-Assassinate
+Assassinate (Level 3)

 A surprised creature will not have had the chance to act in combat yet.
 Against a surprised creature, you roll your attack with advantage and get an automatic critical hit if the attack lands.